mikekistler/ModernWebApis/README.md

-# ModernWebApis
+# ModernWebApi

-A demo project to illustrate Modern Web API features in ASP.NET
+A demo project to illustrate Modern Web API features in ASP.NET.